IN HER OWN WORDS:

 UAF is close to home, but far enough away that I can feel like a real, independent adult.
 Also, it has a stronger creative writing program than UAA, and those really were my only two options, considering the price of college these days.

 When did you first decide to pursue a degree in FLPA/ Theatre Concentration?

-What first attracted you to theatre and film?
+What first attracted you to theatre?

 What experiences at UAF have contributed to your academic and artistic success?

 Being in college productions has been really great, since acting is a lot like any other skill– it improves with practice.
 I also think the variety of productions put on by the university helps students experience a wide range of styles.
 I also really appreciate how patient and understanding the teachers here are, especially when the pandemic hit.

 Do you have any advice for new FLPA students?

 Like I said, acting is a skill!
 Like any skill, it improves with practice, and with paying attention to people who have already put in the time to master it.
 The reading may feel a little bit daunting at times, but it’s assigned for a reason.